Updated: 6 days ago

 From the Teachings of Swami Lakshmanjoo

 Swami Lakshmanjoo (1907-1991) was one of the foremost expounders of Kashmir’s Krama tradition, and was an inspiration to both Indian and Western scholars and seekers.
+This article was edited by his disciple George Barselaar.
+Copyright rests with the author of this article.

 In the summer of 1991 Swami Lakshmanjoo, a direct master of the Kashmir Shaiva tradition, visited Los Angeles.
 One sunny afternoon, while listening to a group of devotees singing bhajans in praise of Mother Divine, he went into an ecstatic mood.
 Moving about the room he enticed everybody to dance.
 As the fever of the singing gained momentum Swamiji moved gracefully to the center of the room, eyes brimming with tears.
 He began to outline the shape of a figure, invisible to all but himself.
 After sometime he returned to each devotee and showered them with a blessing from the unknown visitor.